If your company doesn’t have a Handshake profile yet, you’ll first need to create one. To learn more, read How to create a user profile?

 - You'll see an option below to add an ATS / job code.
 If you select this option, you'll be able to add a tracking code to this job that matches the job on your own external site.
 It's useful as a reference number, but does not actually provide any additional functionality.

-- If your company has Divisions set up, you'll see that option appear right below job title
+- If your company has Divisions set up, you'll see that drop down menu appear right below job title.
+Make sure to select which division within your company you're hiring for.
+If you need help adding a division, check out this article here.

 - Require students to apply through an external website or applicant tracking system